ardiajaa/QRCode-Generator/README.md

 ## 🌓 Dark Mode

 Toggle dark mode using the moon/sun icon in the header.
-The setting is saved in your browser's local storage.
+The setting is saved in your browser's local storage and features smooth transitions between modes.

 ## 🤝 Contributing